-Roy Greenhilt from The Order of the Stick is a heroic example; when he dies for an arc, the party quickly falls apart in his absence.
+- Roy Greenhilt from The Order of the Stick is a heroic example; when he spends most of an arc being dead, the party quickly falls apart in his absence.
 Haley, whilst his official Number Two and no idiot, is just nowhere near as cut out for managing the various dysfunctions of the party members.
 Comic #881 directly acknowledges this fact.

 Belkar: Do you have any idea how bloody useless we were while you were taking your dirt nap?
 The redhead can't lead anyone out of a wet paper bag, and I almost vomited myself to death because you weren't around to keep me from doing something stupid.
 And the other half was just as bad, from what I hear.
 Elan couldn't get past some subplot, Durkon sat on his thumbs, and I think the elf almost went nuts.

 - In Homestuck, Vriska is killed in retaliation for her being an egotistical serial killer, but it later turns out that she was so important to the troll team that the only way to fix the timeline after almost everyone else died was to bring her back to life.

 - Not Always Working features stories of this.

 - This former salesperson at a radio station believes this to be the case, until her former boss says that the new guy did replace her position and she wasn't irreplaceable.